-The Latest: Pakistan orders doses of Chinese-made vaccines
+The Latest: EU moves to stricter export controls on vaccines

 SACRAMENTO, Calif. — California state prisons will soon resume limited in-person visits with inmates more than a year after they were halted because of the coronavirus pandemic.

-Officials said Tuesday that visits, with precautions, will start April 10 as the prison system stabilizes after outbreaks that killed 216 inmates and 26 employees.
+Officials say visits, with precautions, will start April 10 as the prison system stabilizes after outbreaks that killed 216 inmates and 26 employees.

-The worst outbreak came after a botched transfer of inadequately tested inmates in late May that killed more than two-dozen inmates and a correctional officer at San Quentin State Prison north of San Francisco.
+The worst outbreak came after a botched transfer of inadequately tested inmates in late May that killed more than two dozen inmates and a correctional officer at San Quentin State Prison north of San Francisco.

 But corrections officials reported just 31 active inmate cases and 331 infected staff Tuesday.